MarcDiethelm/xtc/README.md

 To create a new module simply type

-	yo xtc:module
+	yo xtc:module [name]

 in the project root folder.
+The module name can be added as the first argument.

 ### Skin Creation